-The first is to demonstrate that the creation of books and television series can develop in an intensely enmeshed way, so as to challenge linear notions such as hypo- and hyper-text, source text and adaptation, print and broadcast, author and adapter (Jenkins, Cardwell).
-The second aim builds on decades of work in adaptation studies to challenge a deficit or inferiority model of television ‘adaptation’ of books.
-Although I discuss Inspector Morse in relation to notions of ‘quality’ generally, this chapter seeks to refute one accusation specifically: that television dumbs down and depoliticises the books that inspire some of its programming. he chapter concludes that Inspector Morse embraces a greater role than the novels in articulating and critiquing higher education policy in 1980s and 1990s Britain.
+This chapter aims to make two contributions to the focus of this volume on the relationship between television series and literature.
+The first is to demonstrate that the creation of books and television series can develop in an intensely enmeshed way, so as to challenge linear notions such as hypo- and hyper-text, source text and adaptation, print and broadcast, author and adapter (Jenkins 2006, 2007, Cardwell 2002).
+The second aim builds on decades of work in adaptation studies to challenge a deficit or inferiority model of television ‘adaptation’ of books (Cardwell 2002).
+Although I discuss Inspector Morse in relation to notions of ‘quality’ generally, this chapter seeks to refute one accusation specifically: that television dumbs down and depoliticises the books that inspire some of its programming.
+The chapter concludes that, on the contrary, Inspector Morse embraces a greater role than the novels in articulating and critiquing higher education policy in 1980s and 1990s Britain.

 ‘We’re not politicians’: challenging the claim that television robs books of their politics

-Th reactionary claim has been previously problematised in relation to other programming involving adaptation and/or appropriation, but not in relation to commonly-maligned genre works nor in relation to a transmedia phenomenon.
+The reactionary claim that television adaptations are necessarily less intellectually sophisticated and politically engaged than the novels on which they are based has been previously problematised in relation to other programming involving adaptation and/or appropriation (Hutcheon 2013, 94, Sanders 2006, 97-98, Cardwell 2002, 21, 71), but not in relation to commonly-maligned genre works, nor in relation to a transmedia phenomenon.
 In spite of the denial in the quotation taken from the television version of Death Is Now My Neighbour for the above subheading, the television series Inspector Morse shifts the attention away from the eponymous literary character’s personal politics.
-Instead, it has a range of characters comment repeatedly on national policy concerning higher education in Britain, almost entirely under the Conservative governments of Margaret Thatcher and John Major (a brief reminder: the novels were published 1975-1999, the series ran from 1987-2000, that Conservative reign spanned 1979-1997). first offer a brief explanation of my methodology in choosing and analysing Morse.
+Instead, it has a range of characters comment repeatedly on national policy concerning higher education in Britain, almost entirely under the Conservative governments of Margaret Thatcher and John Major (a brief reminder: the novels were published 1975-1999, the series ran from 1987-2000, and that Conservative reign spanned 1979-1997).
+However, before talking politics, I first offer a brief explanation of my methodology in choosing and analysing Morse/Inspector Morse.